-The Collection has been named as a beneficiary in two charitable remainder trusts.
-Each trust pays its donor an annual amount equal to 5% of the net fair market value of the trust assets.
+The Collection has been named as a beneficiary in two charitable remainder trusts, one of which was contributed during the year ended July 31, 2015.
+Each trust pays its donor an annual amount up to 5% of the net fair market value of the trust assets.
 Upon the donor's death, the remaining assets in the trust are distributed to the named charitable organizations in the manner specified in the trust document.

-The assets of these trusts are held by an outside trustee and consist of a mixture of fixed income and equity securities.
-The Collection records its interest in this charitable remainder trust as a contribution receivable, equal to the estimated future cash receipts, discounted at 6% over the expected life of each donor.
+The assets of these trusts are held by an outside trustee and consist of a mixture of fixed income securities, equity securities, and alternatives.
+The Collection records its interest in these charitable remainder trusts as a contribution receivable, equal to the estimated future cash receipts, discounted at 6% and 2.2% over the expected life of each donor.